provincieNH/BGTHigh3/conversie/README.md

 This script will execute the python script in your local directory.
 Making sure that all the API-tokens are formulated correctly.

 The data will be generated in the `/output` as .nt files.
+A zip file will be generated in `/outputZipped` as .zip file